Order-Explicit Linearization of High-Dimensional $U$-Statistics: Simultaneous Inference for Subsampled Kernel Regression

-\begin{remark} \cref{eq: asymptotic validity subsampled kernel} follows from an application of a more general result stated in \cref{sec: generic}.
-This result applies to conditional moment estimators that are not necessarily constructed with subsampled kernels.
-Rather, the result holds under the high-level assumption that the estimator $\hat{\theta}_n(\bm{x}^{(d)})$ is approximately linear, with a sufficiently small remainder term, and has sufficiently small bias and stochastic equicontinuity.
-An outline of the argument used to verify these conditions for subsampled kernel regression is given in \cref{app: kernel verify outline}.
-The detailed proof is given in \cref{app: kernel verify pf}.
+\begin{remark} \cref{eq: asymptotic validity subsampled kernel} follows from an application of an abstract result stated in \cref{sec: generic}.
+The proof is given in \cref{app: kernel verify pf}.
+The abstract result applies to conditional moment estimators that are not necessarily constructed with subsampled kernels.
+Rather, the result holds under the high-level assumption that the estimator $\hat{\theta}_n(\bm{x}^{(d)})$ is approximately linear, with a sufficiently small remainder term, and has sufficiently small bias and stochastic equicontinuity. $\blacksquare$ \end{remark}